 Policy & Financing

 For the field of behavioral health and primary care integration, there are often several health care policy issues that must be addressed to allow for more comprehensive integration across this country.
-As the field continues to demonstrate the impact of integration through research and demonstration projects, the recognition that policy must change to accommodate a new model of care withstands.
+As the field continues to demonstrate the impact of integration through research and demonstration projects, there is growing recognition that policy must change to accommodate a new model of care withstands.

-For example, many health care organizations are discussing how they can better "bundle" payments around specific illnesses and/or episodes of care.
-Further, other others are moving towards more “global” payment models for primary care that could include behavioral health.
-Data show how behavioral health interventions in an integrated model can reduce costs and readmissions; savings from these reductions could be accrued and reapplied to behavioral health to support providers’ services.
+For example, many health care organizations are discussing how they can better “bundle3” payments around specific illnesses and/or episodes of care.
+Further, other others are moving towards more “global” payment models for primary care2 that could include behavioral health.
+Data show how behavioral health interventions in an integrated model can reduce costs4and readmissions; savings from these reductions could be accrued and reapplied5 to behavioral health to support providers’ services.

-There are many examples of using research to help inform policy.
-Take the Miller et al. (2011) paper on the importance of time in treating mental health in primary care.
-This study found that patients who present to primary care with a comorbid mental or behavioral health condition spend about four minutes longer per visit with their primary care provider.
-While this may seem insignificant at first, time is a precious commodity in primary care7, and with the prevalence of behavioral health issues presenting to primary care, these four minutes start to add up.
+There are many examples of using research to help inform policy, such as with the Miller et al. (2011) paper on the importance of time in treating mental health in primary care6.
+This study found that patients who present to primary care with a comorbid mental or behavioral health condition spend about 4 minutes longer per visit with their primary care provider.
+While this may seem insignificant at first, time is a precious commodity in primary care7, and with the prevalence of behavioral health issues presenting to primary care8, these 4 minutes start to add up.

 To use another example, consider the role of screening for depression in primary care.
-The United States Preventative Services Task Force (USPSTF) has recommended that primary care practices not screen for depression unless they have the adequate staff assisted supports in place to take care of the positive screens.
-One study found that very few primary care practices (both family medicine and internal medicine) routinely screen for depression despite still reporting the presence of depression in their patients.
-With integrated practices, the staff assisted supports are naturally in place due to the presence of an onsite behavioral health provider.
+The United States Preventive Services Task Force9 (USPSTF) has recommended that primary care practices not screen for depression unless they have the adequate staff-assisted supports in place10 to take care of the positive screens.
+One study found11 that very few primary care practices (both family medicine and internal medicine) routinely screen for depression despite still reporting the presence of depression in their patients.
+With integrated practices, the staff-assisted supports are naturally in place due to the presence of an onsite behavioral health provider.